GDP monthly estimate, UK: August 2024

 Nôl i'r tabl cynnwys

 The level of accuracy of growth rates in these statistics is one decimal place.
-Growth rates can be calculated to more than one decimal place using our monthly gross domestic product (GDP) and main sectors data.
-However, where a series is estimated to have shown no growth over a period, looking at further decimal places to gauge a direction is not recommended because of increasing levels of uncertainty.
+While growth rates can be calculated to more than one decimal place using our Monthly GDP and main sectors to four decimal places dataset, where a series is estimated to have shown no growth over a period, looking at further decimal places to gauge a direction is not recommended because of increasing levels of uncertainty.

 Further information on measuring the data across our main data sources is available in the following releases: